chardy02/FProject/README.md

-# CSC308-W23-Final-Project
+# CSC-308-Winter-2023
-Final Project for CSC308
+Repository for all code produced by our team in CSC 308 Winter 2023